History and State of St. Joseph Parish

 In January of 2015, the parish engaged Guidance in Giving to conduct a feasibility study regarding the possibility of remodeling Parish Hall and Spiritan Hall versus tearing them down and building new facilities in their place.
 This process solicited input from all parishioners and at the end of the study a new plan emerged based on the feedback received.

-From a small number of Catholic families in 1879, the parish has grown to 1,791 families in 2017, with a Catholic membership of 4,938.
+From a small number of Catholic families in 1879, the parish has grown to over 1,800 families in 2018, with a Catholic membership of over 5,000.
 This membership has an average age of 36 years, with 22 percent (total of 1,064) of it consisting of children and youth from 6 through 18 years of age.

 St. Joseph Catholic Church, Conway, AR has experienced a rich and diverse history through the years and with the help of its parishioners and priests is looking forward to serving the Catholic community for years to come.